srxzr-oai/Privacy.com/README.md

 - ✅ Provide faster results without manual email or code entry
 - ✅ Fully automate the entire password reset process

-Simply run the scripts, and the ChatGPT agent will handle both email detection and Gmail integration automatically when the connector is available.
+Simply run the installation, and the ChatGPT agent will handle both email detection and Gmail integration automatically when the connector is available.

 #### 🔧 Special Instructions for ChatGPT Agent